How to Enhance your Home Wireless Network Security

 - check which devices connect most often to your home network and make sure they have antivirus and/or an anti-malware security software installed.
 If you don’t know which one should you choose, this guide will be very useful.

 - Make sure to protect your devices using multiple security layers consisting of specialized security software such as updated antivirus programs and traffic filtering software.
-You may consider using an antimalware software program like Heimdal PRO or Malwarebytes.
+You may consider using an antimalware software program like our Thor Foresight or Malwarebytes.